Timeline of the 2019–2020 Hong Kong protests (July 2020): Anti-national security law protest march in Paris, France

 Hundreds of pro-democracy protesters took to the street in Paris to voice their opposition against the imposition of the national security law in Hong Kong.
 The protest was organized by AfricaHongKongFrance (AHKF), a newly formed alliance group of Hong Kongers and Africans living in France, Cerveaux non disponibles, a French media outlet, and Mouvement Yoallahsuuren led by Mimo Dia Leydimen.
 Participants included French senator André Gattolin, French supporters, Africans, Uyghurs, Taiwanese, East Turkestan Asians and Hong Kongers living or studying in France.
 In a promotional YouTube video published on its website, AHKF announced that this peaceful march was a "call upon all the Yellow Vests, sympathisers, to all the political refugees, exiled, the outraged, the weak and the mad people to pressure [French President] Emmanuel Macron and make him condemn firmly and immediately China [...]".
 Many participants were seen holding up blank sheets of paper as their "silent slogan".
 In his Facebook page, Mimo Dia Leydimen stressed the importance of solidarity with African brothers and sisters under the increasing totalitarian Chinese presence in Africa after launching its "Belt and Road" initiatives.
 The march began at Place de la Bastille and ended at Place de la Republique.
 The event ended peacefully with police presence throughout the march.

 12 July

 Day two of primaries

 In total, over 610,000 voters participated in the primaries, almost four times greater than the original estimate by the pollster organization.
 The high turnout should serve as "proxy referendum against the national security law", said a pro-democracy candidate Eddie Chu as reported by BBC.

 Protest march in Tokyo, Japan

 Hundreds of Taiwanese, Hong Kongers, Uyghurs, Mongolians, and Tibetans living in Japan took to the streets to voice their opposition against the Communist Chinese government.
-The organizer of this joint protest, Japan Uyghurs Association and Stand with Hong Kong, denounced the increasing hostile intimidation and militant tactics of the Communist party to its neighboring regions and urged the Japanese government to scrap Xi Jinping's scheduled state visit.
+The organizer of this joint protest, Japan Uyghur Association and Stand with Hong Kong, denounced the increasing hostile intimidation and militant tactics of the Communist party to its neighboring regions and urged the Japanese government to scrap Xi Jinping's scheduled state visit.